 - Technological, Social, and Sustainable Systems – CEE 181

 - Western Civilization: Ancient and Medieval Europe – HST 102

 ASU “Regular” Admissions

-ASU’s Earned Admissions program was intentionally created to funnel students into ASU’s regular college degree programs.
+Earned Admissions Universal Learner program was intentionally created to funnel students into ASU’s regular college degree programs.
 ASU has traditional on campus programs and online degrees.
-Students who complete Earned Admissions courses are automatically admitted into ASU.
+Students who complete Earned Admissions Universal Learner courses are automatically admitted into ASU.
 Some of the competitive majors may have additional requirements like test scores or letters of recommendation, so you’ll need to look at the details of the specific program you’re considering, but admission to the university is guaranteed.

 Special advice for HS4CC families from Jennifer: When high school students earn college credit, they can do so while keeping their college status unchanged- in other words, even with a ton of college credit, high school students still apply as a first time freshman for college admission and financial aid.
 This specific program was designed for students to “earn admission” as a transfer student at ASU (if you apply to other colleges, you’re still applying as a freshman- this is ASU specific) As such, you’ll want to consider whether or not it is in your teen’s best interest to automatically enroll as an ASU transfer student, or if you want to press the issue and have them reclassified as an ASU freshman.
 Once I have more feedback from HS4CC families using this program and staying at ASU, I’ll have more information to share about making this decision at this college.